A Day in the Life of The 7 Challenges Group

 Providing a safe space for youth in recovery

-Youth Eastside Services’ substance use recovery program, Seven Challenges Therapy, is an evidence-based group therapy program designed to offer youth a safe space to talk about drug use and the challenges that lie beneath.
-The program includes reading, journaling, group sessions, and one-to-one counseling to help teens become accountable for using substances, including investigating why they use, the impact on their quality of life, and discovering their motives for changing use and behavior.
+Youth Eastside Services’ substance use recovery program, Seven Challenges Therapy, is an evidence-based group therapy program designed to offer youth a safe space to discuss drug use and the mental health challenges that may be the cause.
+The program includes reading, journaling, group sessions, and one-to-one counseling to help teens become accountable for using substances, including investigating their use, the impact on their quality of life, and discovering their motives for changing use and behavior.

 Here is an account from one young client about what it is like to attend the weekly Seven Challenges Recovery Group: